 Cons: A little dorky, but making a comeback

-As kids, we always thought of Tevas as “dorky hiking sandals” (thanks mom).
-But as adults, and with retro-styles making a comeback, we’re in love with them.
+As kids, we always thought of Tevas as “dorky hiking sandals” (thanks Mom).
+But as adults, and with retro styles making a comeback, we’re in love with them.
 They’re comfortable, durable, and in regards to style, we’ll be so bold to say that they’re even kind of cool.
+Teva’s Hurricane sandals definitely lean more towards function over fashion, with a rugged sole and a surprising amount of support for a sandal.
+For a more stylish option that sacrifices some ruggedness, try the Teva Midform Universal Sandal.

-Thoughtful features include a hook-and-loop closure for easy entry and exit, an EVA midsole that provides extra cushioning, and a rubber sole for traction on both wet and dry surfaces.
-Made with the planet in mind, these sandals include polyester webbing that is made from recycled bottles and the rest of the materials are synthetic and/or plant based.
-While they aren’t the most stylish sandals, Teva’s Midform Sandals are comfortable and durable enough to withstand any and every adventure.
-The midform version we reviewed here also give you a bit of extra height with a 1.25-inch platform sole.
-For a bit more height, the Teva Flatform Universal sandals offer 1.75 inches of platform, and for less height, the Teva Original Universal sandals don’t have a stated thickness, but are much slimmer than either option.
+Thoughtful features on the Hurricanes include a hook-and-loop closure for easy entry and exit, an EVA midsole that provides extra cushioning, and a rubber sole for traction on both wet and dry surfaces.
+Made with the planet in mind, these sandals include polyester webbing that is made from recycled bottles and the rest of the materials are synthetic and/or plant-based.
+While they aren’t as stylish as the La Costa Slide-On or the Kai Flip Flop, Teva’s Hurricane XLT2 Sandals are comfortable and durable enough to withstand any and every adventure.

 Sanuk Cosmic Shores Flip-Flop ($40)